Drosera capensis: Movement and prey capture

-Like all sundews, D. capensis attracts, captures and digests prey by means of stalked glandular trichomes ('hairs' or 'tentacles') that secrete droplets of sticky mucilage containing digestive enzymes.
+Like all sundews, D. capensis attracts, captures, and digests prey by means of stalked glandular trichomes (hairs or tentacles) that secrete droplets of sticky mucilage containing digestive enzymes.
 When a potential prey item contacts the marginal tentacles, they bend toward the centre of the leaf, bringing the prey item into contact with more tentacles.
-Adjacent marginal tentacles also move toward the prey, making it more difficult for the prey to escape and facilitating digestion.
+Adjacent marginal tentacles also move toward the prey, making prey escape more difficult and facilitating digestion.

 D. capensis is among the sundew species in which the lamina itself also exhibits significant movement.
-When prey is detected, the leaf blade will slowly bend inwards around the location of the prey, enfolding it.
-In D. capensis the leaf can bend through more than 180 degrees, 'rolling' around the prey.
+When prey is detected, the leaf blade slowly bends inwards around the location of the prey, enfolding it.
+In D. capensis, the leaf can bend through more than 180°, "rolling" around the prey.
 The extent to which the leaf bends depends on the location of the prey; the closer the prey to the tip of the leaf, the more pronounced the bending response.

-Experiments involving treatment of leaves of D. capensis with an auxin (indole-3-acetic acid, IAA) and an auxin transport inhibitor (2,3,5-triiodobenzoic acid, TIBA) demonstrated that bending of the leaf is caused by a hormonal growth stimulus transported from the tip of the leaf to the bending point, and induced by a signal originating at the location of the prey.
+Experiments involving treatment of leaves of D. capensis with an auxin (indole-3-acetic acid) and an auxin transport inhibitor (2,3,5-triiodobenzoic acid) demonstrated that bending of the leaf is caused by a hormonal growth stimulus transported from the tip of the leaf to the bending point and induced by a signal originating at the location of the prey.

 Mucilage

-The mucilage produced by the glandular tentacles of D. capensis is a ~4% aqueous solution of an acidic polysaccharide containing xylose, mannose, galactose, glucuronic acid and an ester sulphate in the ratio 1:6:6:6:1, with a pH of 5.
-It is viscous—approximately six times more viscous than water at 20 C—and so sticky that when fresh it can form threads up to 1 m long.
+The mucilage produced by the glandular tentacles of D. capensis is an aqueous solution of about 4% of an acidic polysaccharide containing xylose, mannose, galactose, glucuronic acid, and ester sulphate in the ratio 1:6:6:6:1, with a pH of 5.
+It is viscous—about six times more viscous than water at 20 C—and so sticky that when fresh, it can form threads up to 1 m long.